Connect with us

 How will we know when we get there?

 These are the questions that sales management most frequently needs to ask about large accounts.
 They help management decide where and when to deploy the company’s resources.
-Salespeople must be able to answer them to gain management support and commitment to their plans for the customer.
+Salespeople must be able to answer them to gain management support and commitment to their plans for the Customer.